DeustoTech/IDR-IIsim/README.md

 brew install graphviz
 ```

+On Windows, you should go the webpage of the GraphViz (<https://graphviz.org/download/#windows>)
+and download the proper installer for your Windows Version.

 ### Configure environment

 Create a `.env` file in the root directory and define the path to your